 In the same simple manner, I divide the kind of research, from one end (theoretic, wide scope) to another (aimed at a specific product, practical).

 |type A||type A-B||type B|

-The hypothesis, elsewhere supported (cf. www.lucafanelli.net/en/content.php?pagid=18), is that, in a general way, in the LSDPs sector, few NGOs and governmental agency do type B research, fewer (when they do it) use it; fewer, too, use type A or A-B research.
-On the other side, the universities or other research centres do type A or A-B research, based on the needs and constraint of the NGOs and governmental agencies, despite of dealing with the same objects and/or peoples.
+The hypothesis, elsewhere supported (cf. www.lucafanelli.net/en/content.php?pagid=18), is that, in a general way, in the LSDPs sector, few NGOs and governmental agencies do type B research, and fewer (when they do it) use it; fewer, too, use type A or A-B research.
+On the other side, the universities or other research centres do type A or A-B research, based on the needs and constraints of the NGOs and governmental agencies, despite dealing with the same objects and/or peoples.